TCNCoalition/TCN/README.md

 used with either verified test results or for self-reported symptoms via an extensible report memo field.

+This repository also contains a reference implementation of the CEN protocol written in Rust.
+View documentation by running `cargo doc --no-deps --open`, and run tests by running `cargo test`.

 **XXX** Fill in the rest of this introduction with an overview of the document's contents.

 ## Ideal functionality and trust assumptions in contact tracing systems